Rowvia template

 How to use the template

-Upload shipping orders, choose the Shipping order template, and review each document as one table row.
+Upload shipping orders, choose the Shipping order template, and review one table row per primary order by default.
+Related dispatch instructions or attachments can stay with it.

 Table preview for the Shipping orders template